Why is investing in supermarket real estate worthwhile?

 The supermarket sector is a stable sector, which has proven to be crisis, e-commerce and now also pandemic resistant.
 Due to the steady disappearance of local bakeries, butchers, greengrocers and newsagents, as well as the stable share of food in consumer spending, the supermarket sector is growing a net 2% per year.
-In 2020, as a result of the corona problem, the supermarket sector even grew by an average of 15%, partly due to the compulsory ‘work from home’ and the periodic closure of the HoReCa.
-This trend continues even in the first half of 2021.
+In 2020, as a result of the corona problem, the supermarket sector even grew by more than 10%, partly due to the compulsory ‘work from home’ and the periodic closure of the horeca.

 Despite the economic crisis caused by the Corona pandemic, food spending in Belgian supermarkets continues to rise steadily.
-The turnover of the do-it-yourself stores also increased ‘double digit’ in 2020.
 Due to all kinds of government measures and the growth of savings accounts, a large part of the average consumer also retains its purchasing power.
 Moreover, the Belgian citizen continues to spend a stable share of his/her income on food, even when the economy temporarily slows down.
 And that has not gone unnoticed by the supermarket sector.
-The arrival of supermarket chains such as Jumbo and Mere and the ambitious expansion plans of Delhaize-Albert Heijn, Lidl and Carrefour prove that there is still room for new investments, especially in the Food segment.
+The arrival of supermarket chains such as Jumbo and the ambitious expansion plans of Delhaize/Albert Heijn, Lidl and Carrefour prove that there is still room for new investments, especially in the food segment.

-Aside from that, the rent level of supermarkets is on the low side, between 100 and 150 euros/m²/year in Belgium and between 150 and 200 euro/m²/year in the Netherlands.
+Aside from that, the rent level of supermarkets is on the low side, around 100 euros/m²/year in Belgium and between 150 and 200 euro/m²/year in the Netherlands.
 This is in line with the rent of retail warehouses.
-In addition, rent only accounts for 2 to 2.5% of turnover, significantly lower than the 10 to 20% of turnover that high-street shops pay in rent.
-In addition, the supermarket operator itself invests a considerable sum – 800 to 1000 euros/m² – in the furnishing and installations of the store, which makes moving the store to another location expensive.
-Leases for supermarkets are also usually signed for 18 or 27 years.
+In addition, rent only accounts for 2 to 4% of turnover, significantly lower than the 10 to 20% of turnover that high-street shops pay in rent.
+In addition, the supermarket operator itself invests a considerable sum – 1.500 to 2.000 euros/m² – in the furnishing and installations of the store, which makes moving the store to another location expensive.
+Leases for supermarkets are also usually signed for 9 to 27 years.
 These facts limit the rental risk for Forum Estates, thereby facilitating a long and sustainable tenant-landlord relationship.

 Shopping behaviour is changing